It’s all about seeing, isn’t it?

 And I am likely to make more works on another series in somewhat the same manner.
 And I may even create more Rouen Cathedrals in the future…

-Here is my Rouen Cathedral Suite # 3…
+Here is the Rouen Cathedral Suite # 1

-I made a simple iPhone 1:33 min video in 2016 about it where I explain it a bit more:
+Here a short iPhone 1:33 min video in 2015 about it where I explain it a bit more:

 Go now to the shop and see all ten, individually and as one series